kantega/notsoserial/README.md

 See http://foxglovesecurity.com/2015/11/06/what-do-weblogic-websphere-jboss-jenkins-opennms-and-your-application-have-in-common-this-vulnerability/ for details on this attack.

-## How?
+## How does it work?

 invoker-defender makes some well known vulnerable classes effectively non-deserializable by rewriting their byte code when the class loads.
-It does so by adding a readObject (or modify an existing readObject) to throw an UnsupportedOperationException when a deserialization attempt is made.
+It does so by adding a readObject method (or modifying an existing readObject method) to throw an UnsupportedOperationException when a deserialization attempt is made.

 ## Usage